Chiral Discrimination in Helicity-Preserving Fabry-P\'erot Cavities

-\textit{DCT signals.---} This signal is computed for an empty HP cavity (see \autoref{Fig1}-b)), namely in absence of embedded Pasteur medium.
-The HP band (close to $\omega=\omega_{pr}$) appears as a brown non-dispersive region, whereas the dispersive optical cavity mode is seen as a blue region.
-Narrow Fano resonance~\cite{Fan2003} features appear that are generated by interaction between the broad cavity-mode tail and the narrow HP mode.
+In order to interpret the previous results, and unravel the role of dielectric PC mirrors in the mechanism of CD enhancement, we show in \autoref{Fig3}-a), the 2D map for DCT as a function of incoming light frequency $\omega$ and cavity length $L$.
+This signal is computed for an empty HP cavity, namely in absence of embedded Pasteur medium.
+The HP band appears as a brown non-dispersive region, whereas the dispersive optical cavity mode is seen as a blue region.
+Narrow asymmetric peaks~\cite{Fan2003,piao2015spectral} appear, which are generated by interaction between the broad cavity-mode tail and the narrow HP mode.

-We present and analyze in more details in \autoref{Fig3}-b) the DCT signal for a cut along the cavity optical mode shown as a dashed white line in panel a).
+We present and analyze in more detail in \autoref{Fig3}-b) the DCT signal for a cut along the cavity optical mode shown as a dashed black line in panel a).
 We find an exact analytical expression for this signal~\cite{SupMat}: